databrary/datavyu_qa/.github/ISSUE_TEMPLATE/controller-test.md

    - [ ] Smooth playback is expected for playback up to 2x speed.
    - [ ] Playback at speeds faster than 2x should function as required but the quality of the playback may degrade.
 However,frames should continually update—there should be no “hanging” on a particular frame.
    - [ ] Smooth playback consists of steady frame updates, no jitter,and no visible frame jumping.

+   Note: Backward Playback with FFmpeg plugin shows stuttering from [-1/32..-4] speeds, this behavior is acceptable for a backward playback.

 1. Stop
    - [ ] Controller moves to 0x playback speed.
    - [ ] All videos stop playing.
    - [ ] No jump in videos before the stop* (this may be broken).
+   - [ ] Play again and confirm that the Video Controller State is correct (Go through the checklist again).
 1. Pause
    - [ ] Playback stops immediately.
    - [ ] Controller state should display previous playback speed with brackets surrounding it.
    - [ ] Pressing Pause again resumes playback at the previous speed and removes brackets from the playback speed display.
    - [ ] No visible jumps in the video when pausing/resuming.
+   - [ ] Repeat steps with different playback speeds (No need to go through every playback speed one positive and one negative shuould be enough)
 1. Jog forward/backward
+   - [ ] Open counter.mp4 video.
-   - [ ] Jog forward advances the Controller clock forward to the next multiple of the step increment size.
+   - [ ] Jog forward advances the Controller clock forward to the next multiple of the step increment size (See Note).
+   - [ ] The counter video advances by one frame.
-   - [ ] Jog backward moves the Controller flock backward to the previous multiple of step increment.
+   - [ ] Jog backward moves the Controller clock backward to the previous multiple of step increment (See Note).
+   - [ ] The counter videos step back by one frame.

-   - [ ] A step increment is: ceil(1000/FPS)
+   Note: A step increment is: ceil(1000/FPS)
 1. Jump back
    - [ ] Video jumps backwards by the amount indicated in the “Jump back by” field.
    - [ ] Controller time updates to reflect the jump.